syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/nuget-packages.md

 ## Install and manage NuGet packages in Visual Studio for Mac

-The NuGet Package Manager UI in visual studio for Mac allows you to search, install, uninstall, and update Syncfusion ASP.NET Core NuGet packages in your applications and solutions.
+The NuGet Package Manager UI in Visual Studio for Mac allows you to search, install, uninstall, and update Syncfusion ASP.NET Core NuGet packages in your applications and solutions.
 You can find and install the Syncfusion ASP.NET Core NuGet packages in your Visual Studio for Mac ASP.NET Core application and this process is easy with the steps below:

 1. Right-click on the ASP.NET Core application or solution in the Solution Window, and choose **Manage NuGet Packages...**